This article on “Inner Work Life” is an amazing bit of research – not so much for what it says, but for what it implies.

 |C4 Neutral Attention||Okay||Positive||Management are idiots|

-You begin to get the idea – as a manager you can do the exact same thing, and have wildly different consequences.
+You begin to get the idea – as a manager you can do the exact same thing in different circumstances, and have wildly different consequences.

 In other words, praise alone is not a Golden Ticket.